Beckhoff-USA-Community/TC_EventVideoPlayback/README.md

 ## Getting Started

-Instead of cloning the source repository for this project, start with the installer zip files located in the [Releases section](https://github.com/Beckhoff-USA-Community/TC_EventVideoPlayback/releases) of this repository.
-Download the latest copy of the TcEventVideoPlayback.MSI from the Releases section.
+Instead of cloning the source repository for this project, start with the installer file located in the [Releases section](https://github.com/Beckhoff-USA-Community/TC_EventVideoPlayback/releases) of this repository.
+Download the latest copy of the TcEventVideoPlayback.exe from the Releases section.
 The release package will include a sample PLC project, sample HMI project, PLC library, and the required Windows service installer.

 ## Documentation